 - A valid pre or post-nuptial agreement can dictate the amount and duration of these payments.
 These agreements (when valid) can also stipulate that neither party is entitled to alimony.

-- In the absence of a pre or post-nuptial agreement, the court will step in to resolve disputes over alimony.
+- In the absence of a pre or post-nuptial agreement, the court will step in to resolve disputes over alimony during the divorce case.
 Factors such as the duration of the marriage, each spouse’s earnings, and the standard of living during the marriage will generally be considered by the court in these disputes.

 - Similar to child support, spousal support can be modified in the future when certain circumstances, for either party or both parties, change.
 For instance, job loss or remarriage may be grounds for seeking a modification or termination of spousal maintenance.

 Our attorneys can explain whether you may be entitled to receive or are obligated to pay spousal support.
-Contact us for more information about this area of family law.
+Contact us for more information about this area of family law and hire an experienced divorce attorney.

 It is important to protect the grandparent/grandchild relationship via formal court orders when either parent or both parents are not in the picture.
-For example, if either parent is incarcerated, deployed, or deceased, it is essential for grandparents to seek visitation, guardianship, or custody of a child.
+For example, if either parent is incarcerated, deployed, or deceased, it is essential for grandparents to seek visitation, guardianship, or custody of a child after the divorce.

-When you need to protect and assert your grandparent rights, you can rely on the skills and guidance of Burnham Law.
+When you need an attorney to protect and assert your grandparent rights, you can rely on the skills and guidance of Burnham Law firm.
+Our divorce lawyers have years of experience in all aspects of family law cases and offer top notch legal services.

 Where do I file for divorce in Denver?